kit-data-manager/fairdo-cookbook/src/pids/search.md

 ![A message broker will notify an indexer to update the search index.](../images/testbed_search.png)

-This approach is implemented in the [FAIR Digital Object Ecosystem Testbed](../appendix/appendix_testbed.md).
+This approach is implemented in the [FAIR Digital Object Lab](../appendix/appendix_fair-do-lab.md).
 Currently, the indexing functionality has to be set up before the PIDs are registered or changed to make sure they are indexed.
 To also retrieve older PIDs which are not changing, ecosystems must offer further approaches, like regular "record.refresh" messages, indicating non-changing PIDs regularly or other interfaces to order older PIDs.

 ---